Published On: January 30, 2026

 • Answer questions during or after meetings

-This post isn't an AI sales piece, but collaboration hygiene has two foundational enablers: security boundaries and modern information architecture.
+Clean collaboration can be supported by two foundational principles: security boundaries and modern information architecture.

 • If collaboration is messy because sharing boundaries is unclear: